Marshall-Hao/crypto-wallet-clone/README.md

 ## Coming features

 To do:
-- A good rails test
+- Improve the Rails Automated Testing
-- Improve the frontend
+- Improve the Frontend